 What is a ground source heat pump?

 Ground source heat pump systems are made up of a ground loop (a network of water pipes buried underground) and a heat pump at ground level.

-You'll need sufficient space for installation of the system, generally with a garden that's accessible for digging machinery.
+You'll need sufficient space for the system to be installed - generally a garden that's accessible for digging machinery.

 How a ground source heat pump works

 This heat can then be used in a radiator, hot water or in an underfloor heating system.
-Whether you'll need an additional back-up heating system will depend on the individual home.
+Whether you'll need an additional back-up heating system will depend on the individual property.

 Pros of ground source heat pumps